xxalsgh0203/Medical_reservation/README.md

 Each of these are implemented with the use of triggers in our SQL database running in google cloud.

 ### Doctor Pages
-The key information displayed is: Personal information, assigned patients, appointments, and their schedule.
-The only feature given to the doctor user is the ability to cancel their appointments.
+The key information displayed is: personal information, assigned patients, appointments, and their schedule.
+The only feature given to the doctors is the ability to cancel appointments.

 ### Admin Pages
-The key information displayed is: Personal information, appointments, then the other administrators and doctors in the clinic.
-On the left admins also have another menu which allows them to naviage between several pages.
+The key information displayed is: personal information, appointments, then the other administrators and doctors in the clinic.
+Admins have a second navbar on the left side which can be used to navigate between the admin pages.
 First there are four data entry pages, which allows the admin to add, edit, and delete informtion for Doctors, Admins, Patients, and Offices respectively.

 Next there is the Report Form page.
 This page contains all of the data reports for the project.
 The admin can look at reports for prescriptions, specialists, appointments, and employees.

 - **Prescription Report**: Displays all of the prescriptions given out by the clinic.
 Uses a left join on patients with the weak entity prescription.
+When looking at the prescription report, admins can narrow down the serach using a before and after date.
 - **Specialist Report**: Displays the number of each type of specialist in each office.
-First does a left join on doctors with offices, and then groups by specialist therby counting the number of each specialist in each office.
+First does a left join on doctors with offices, then groups by specialist.
 - **Appointments Report**: Displays all of the scheduled appointments in the clinic.
 Uses a left join on Appointments with Patients, Doctors, and Offices to display patient information, doctor information, and office information for each appointment.
+When looking at the appointments report, admins can narrow down the search using a before and after date.
 - **Employees Report**: Displays the contact information for each employee in the clinic.
 Uses a union of both Doctor and Admin, each which were joined with office to get further information for each employee.

 ## Installing/running the project
-To view the hosted project: go here: ___
+To view the hosted project: go here: ___.
 To run the project locally (with XAMPP): first download all the files into the C:\xampp\htdocs folder.
 Then open the XAMPP controll panel, start the Apache server, and open 'http://localhost/cosc3380/' in a web browser.